Hermann V. von Holst: Overseeing Frank Lloyd Wright's practice

-As has been increasingly well documented, before Wright and Mrs. Cheney went off together to Europe, Wright asked various architects to take on the responsibility of his office, including Marion Mahony and George Grant Elmslie, both of whom refused.
-Finally, he arranged for Hermann V. von Holst to oversee the work.
-Along with continuing Wright architects Isabel Roberts and John Van Bergen, von Holst contracted with Marion Mahony (who as stipulated had complete control of architectural design) and her husband Walter Burley Griffin (for landscape architecture).
-Together, they brought what work they could of Wright's to completion—much of it modified to Marion Mahony Griffin's designs.
+Before Frank Lloyd Wright and Mrs. Cheney went off together to Europe, Wright asked various architects to take on the responsibility of his office, including Marion Mahony and George Grant Elmslie, both of whom refused.
+Finally, he arranged for von Holst to oversee the work.
+Along with continuing Wright studio architects Isabel Roberts and John Van Bergen, von Holst contracted with Marion Mahony (who stipulated that she would have complete control of architectural design) and her husband Walter Burley Griffin (for landscape architecture).
+Together, they brought what work they could of Wright's to completion, much of it modified to Marion Mahony Griffin's designs.

-The happy result of this time period for the Prairie School is a graceful collection of Prairie Style residences in a Griffin-planned landscape on Millikin Place in Decatur, Illinois and a pair of charming Prairie homes, one by Wright and the other by von Holst and Mahony, across the street from each other in Grand Rapids.
-Unfortunately, Clara and Henry Ford did not grasp the potential of the home designed for them; by dismissing von Holst and Mahony, they ended up with a ponderous, ungainly home.
-Fair Lane as finally designed by others, has but rare hints of Prairie concepts remaining (the south end and in some of the outbuildings, such as Ford's beloved Powerplant).
-The Ford residence is awkward of proportion, cold in demeanor and unfortunate in detail.
+The result of this collaboration is a collection of Prairie Style residences in a Griffin-planned landscape on Millikin Place in Decatur, Illinois and a pair of homes, one by Wright and the other by von Holst and Mahony, on the same street in Grand Rapids, Michigan.
+Clara and Henry Ford also commissioned a design that was not realized, building instead a home, Fair Lane, designed by others.